 · If you have to take your spare work clothing home, place it in a plastic bag and do not take it out of the plastic bag until it goes into the laundry to be washed — ideally separately.

-· Maintain social distancing between workers.
+· Maintain physical distancing between workers.

 · Stagger work crews to reduce the number of people on site, if possible